AleanaA/aleBot/README.md

 1. Ensure you have [Git](https://git-scm.com/downloads) installed.
 2. Open Git Bash in a folder somewhere, and run `git clone https://github.com/AleanaA/aleBot.git`
 3. Ensure you have Python and pip installed, and added to your path.
 The bot was built using [Python 3.5.4,](https://www.python.org/ftp/python/3.5.4/python-3.5.4-amd64.exe) so that's your best bet.
-4. In the root directory of the bot, run `python -m pip -U -r requirements.txt` on windows, or `python3 -m pip -U -r requirements.txt` on Ubuntu.
+4. In the root directory of the bot, run `python -m pip -U -r requirements.txt` on windows, or `python3 -m pip -U -r requirements.txt` on Linux.
 5. Create a bot account over on the [Discord developers page.](https://discordapp.com/developers/applications/me)
 6. Setup the config file in the `config` folder.
 This includes copying `config.example.py` and `config.exemple.ini` to `config.py` and `config.ini` and adding your bot token, your user id, your prefix, an announcement, log, and auddit log channel.
 7. That's it!
 Run the bot with either `run.bat` or `run.sh` and you should be good to go!